Historic Georgian Coaching Inn, built 1860

 This beautiful Georgian coaching inn has been offering refined hospitality to the weary traveller since 1861, when the population of Longford was approximately 1700 people.

-The land on which the inn was built had been granted to Michael Whitely, a ticket-of-leave convict, who passed away in 1858, a month after gaining a licence to carry the mail by coach.
+The land on which the inn was built had been granted to Michael Whitely, a ticket-of-leave convict, on the 20th October 1858.
+Whitel ypassed away the same year, a month after gaining a licence to carry the mail by coach.
 At the time of his death Whitely owned four houses and 37 building blocks of land in Longford.
 A Ticket of Leave (TOL) was a document given to convicts, granting the freedom to work and live within a given district of the colony before their sentence expired, or they were pardoned.
 TOL convicts could hire themselves out or be self-employed.
 They could also acquire property.

 The building was constructed of handmade convict bricks, with lathe and plaster walls and ceilings.
 The current dining room was built as a ballroom measuring 38 feet by 11 feet.
 Dean advertised that he had “accommodation for upwards of 150 horses, with careful grooms in attendance, and plenty of good horse feed and water.
 First rate luncheons and dinners, with the best of wines, spirits and beers at moderate charges.“